ArturSamlevyan/test_task/README.md

 # Descriprion
 Image classification using numpy, pillow only.
-As an algorithm were used hemming distance.
+As a measure of similarity was chosed hemming distance.